thobryan/planning_poker/README.md

 - Users hit `/auth/login`, enter their work email, and receive a 6-digit token via the configured email backend.
 The token lifetime is controlled by `ORG_ACCESS_TOKEN_TTL_SECONDS`.
 - The login form then prompts for the token.
 A correct token stores `org_email` in the session; the middleware (`poker/middleware.py`) requires this for every view.
 - Users can resend the code or switch emails without refreshing manually.
 Logging out clears both the session and any pending tokens.
+- Both `/auth/login` and `/admin/login` are protected by Cloudflare Turnstile—make sure the site & secret keys are valid in production so users can authenticate.

 > Keep `.env` out of source control.
 Only `.env.example` is tracked.